AlexKrupko/DatePickerX/README.md

     * `MM` - full textual representation of a month.
 See `singleMonthLabels` option
     * `yy` - two-digits representation of a year
     * `yyyy` - four-digits representation of a year

 * `minDate` - minimum date limit.
+Should be one of the following types:
+    * `null` - no limits.
+Default value
+    * the `Date` object or any valid string for the `Date()` object constructor
-Should be a `Date` object or `null` (no limit).
-Also you may pass another DatePickerX HTML input which selected date will be set as min date dynamically
+    * another DatePickerX HTML input element which selected date will be set as min date dynamically
+    * callback function that should return the `Date` object or any valid string for the `Date()` object constructor

 * `maxDate` - maximum date limit.
+Should be one of the following types:
+    * `null` - no limits.
+Default value
+    * the `Date` object or any valid string for the `Date()` object constructor
-Should be a `Date` object.
-Also you may pass another DatePickerX HTML input which selected date will be set as min date dynamically
+    * another DatePickerX HTML input element which selected date will be set as max date dynamically
+    * callback function that should return the `Date` object or any valid string for the `Date()` object constructor

 * `weekDayLabels` - array with textual representation of week days starting with Monday.
 See `D` literal for `format` option.
 Default: `['Mo', 'Tu', 'We', 'Th', 'Fr', 'St', 'Su']`

 * `shortMonthLabels` - array with textual representation of short month names.
 See `M` literal for `format` option.
 Default: `['Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec']`

 * `singleMonthLabels`: array with textual representation of full month names.
 See `MM` literal for `format` option.
 Default: `['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', 'December']`

 * `todayButton` - if `true` today button should be enabled.
 Current date will be set as date picker value by clicking this button.
 Default: `true`

 * `todayButtonLabel` - today button label.
 Default: `'Today'`

 * `clearButton` - if `true` clear button should be enabled.
 Date picker value will be cleared by clicking this button.
 Default: `true`

 * `clearButtonLabel` - clear button label.
 Default: `'Clear'`

 * `titleFormatDay` - Title format for day value items.
 All literals from the `format` property can be used.
 Default: `'MM dd, yyyy'`

 * `titleFormatMonth` - Title format for month value items.
 All literals from the `format` property can be used.
 Default: `'MM yyyy'`

 * `titleFormatYear` - Title format for year value items.
 All literals from the `format` property can be used.
 Default: `'yyyy'`